 Brief information in English

-Kumla Golf Club offers an 18-hole full length golf course in a park environment about 7 kilometres east of the city of Kumla.
+Kumla Golf Club offers an 18-hole full length golf course in a park environment about 7 kilometers east of the town of Kumla.
 The course is to be found close to an artificial mountain (Kvarntorpshögen) pretty close to road 52 on the right hand side if arriving from Kumla.

 The length of the course is 5845 meters (6392 yards) from men’s tee and 4935 meters (5396 yards) from ladies tee.
 The course is a bit hilly in some parts but not too much.
 There is water on just 4 holes and less than 40 sand bunkers, but nevertheless the course offers most golfers quite a challenge.
 If you want to get an idea of the course you may take a look at the course guide, which you will find under the navigation “Banan/Banguide” on this website.

 In addition to the usual putting greens and the driving range you have a fairly large practice field with a sand bunker, an approach green and a free pitching course of 5.

 The golf restaurant is open daily during golf season, as is the ”Half-way-house” at tee 8.
 In the vicinity of tee 4 and tee 8 there is a waterclosett and on tee 12 there is a ”traditional” toilet.

 If you have a trailer or camping van you may stay overnight at our camping ground for a small fee.
 This is not an ordinary camping site but will certainly do for most golfers.
 You also have the option of staying at B&B. More information is to be found under the navigation “Gäst/Boende” at this website.

 If you prefer to stay in a hotel there are several recommendations under the navigation “Gäst/Boende” at this website.